 Diet Coke, 12 oz.
 45 mg

 Chocolate pudding & ice cream, 1 cup 2-7 mg

-Best bet, read the label.
-Make sure you figure the amount of caffeine in the portion you consume, often listed per serving with multiple servings per container.
-Check the websites for your favorite coffee shops, you might be surprised to learn how many calories some choices have, as well as the caffeine content.
+When in doubt, read the label.
+Make sure you figure the amount of caffeine in the portion you consume, as it is commonly listed per serving with multiple servings per container.
+Check websites for your favorite coffee shops.
+You might be surprised by how many calories and milligrams of caffeine some choices have.

 Osteoporosis and Caffeine

-Does caffeine increase risk for conditions such as osteoporosis, heart disease, and cancer?
+Does caffeine increase risk for conditions such as osteoporosis, heart disease and cancer?
 At high levels (more than 744 mg per day), caffeine may increase calcium and magnesium loss in urine.
-But, studies suggest it does not increase the risk for bone loss, especially if you get enough calcium.
-You can offset the calcium loss from drinking 1 cup of coffee by adding just 2 T. milk.
+But studies suggest it does not increase the risk for bone loss, especially if you get enough calcium.
+You can offset the calcium loss from drinking 1 cup of coffee by adding just 2 tablespoons (Tbsp) of milk.
 Older adults may be more sensitive to the effects of caffeine on calcium metabolism.
 If you are an older woman, discuss with your doctor if you should limit your daily consumption.

 Cardiovascular Disease and Caffeine